knowledgearc/bootstrapbase/README.md

 4. Select the appropriate template from the template dropdown (this should be BootstrapBase or a derivative) then select Enable.
 Save the plugin.

 Load your web site home page (if BootstrapBase is the default) or browse to a menu item which is assigned BootstrapBase as its style.
 When the page loads it will create the appropriate CSS files using the BootstrapBase LESS styles.

+## JLess

+JLess is a Joomla! system plugin which compiles LESS files on-the-fly.
+It can be configured to only compile when LESS files have changed and can be configured to use either server or client-side compilation.

 ## Templates
 All templates are located in the /templates directory.